ejsch03/ejsch03/README.md

 ## **Software Engineering** | First Year College Student

-- I've been programming for about 2 years now, with most of that time being at home working on individual projects.
+- I've been programming for about 2 years now.
 I've come to prefer the backend work especially when leaning towards a more *Systematic* approach.
 I enjoy working with others with a preference towards lower-level languages, such as Rust.
 For more information, check out my [resume](https://rustychads.com/index.php/s/q2iMenHCCoNaxXT).

 ### Concepts